 A legislator or legislative employee may not engage in acts of job discrimination in violation of the state and federal human rights laws.
-(See Appendix A for the state law.)
+(See AS 18.80.220.)
 Employment decisions may not be based on a person's race, religion, or national origin, or on age, physical or mental disability, sex, marital status, pregnancy, or parenthood unless the reasonable demands of the position require a distinction on that basis.